Underdog promo code CBSSPORTS2: New play $5, get $100 offer for NFL Week 13, more

 Underdog Fantasy offers a $100 promotion for new users with the Underdog bonus code CBSSPORTS2

-Three Thanksgiving Day games, including Packers vs. Lions, Chiefs vs. Cowboys and Bengals vs. Ravens, kick off the Week 13 NFL schedule and makes this the perfect time to use the latest Underdog promo code CBSSPORTS2, which varies state-to-state but includes the potential to play $5, get $100 in bonus entries.
-Jordan Love and the Green Bay Packers take on Jared Goff and the Detroit Lions in an intriguing NFC North matchup, which could help find some value on the best DFS apps.
-There are also college football, college basketball, NBA and NHL matchups ongoing as well.
+The Week 13 NFL schedule starts with three hard-hitting Thanksgiving Day games, including Packers vs. Lions, Chiefs vs. Cowboys and Bengals vs. Ravens, and makes this the perfect time to use the latest Underdog promo code CBSSPORTS2, which varies state-to-state but includes the potential to play $5, get $100 in bonus entries.
+In a key NFC North clash, Jordan Love and the Green Bay Packers take on Jared Goff and the Detroit Lions, which could help find some value on the best DFS apps.
+There are also college football and college basketball matchups ongoing as well.
 Regardless of who you're targeting or your location, using the Underdog bonus code CBSSPORTS2 will ensure you get the best Underdog promo code available in your state.
 Click here to get the latest Underdog promo code for new users:

 After downloading the Underdog Fantasy app, here's how to get started and use the Underdog promo code CBSSPORTS2.
 Follow these steps to claim your Underdog Fantasy deposit match bonus.